-Mid-term and final exams: 20% each = 60%
+Mid-term and final exams:

-There will be two mid-terms, and a final exam, each worth 20% of the final grade.
-The tests will consist of questions based on the textbook, lecture material, classroom activities and videos.
+There will be a mid-term and a final exam.
+The exams will consist of questions based on the textbook, lecture material, classroom activities and videos.

-Research Proposal: 5%
+Research Proposal:

 Working in small groups, you will write a research proposal, indicating your research question/hypothesis, planned research design, data collection, analyses, and research ethics application.
-Detailed information regarding the research proposal will be given in class.
+Detailed information regarding the research proposal will be given in class and on the course web site.
+The proposal must be approved before data can be collected.

-Research presentation: 5%
+Research presentation:

-Here, each group will present an overview of their research project, including each step of the process from the formulation of the hypothesis through to the discussion of the results and their potential implications.
+Each group will present an overview of their research project, including each step of the process from the formulation of the hypothesis through to the discussion of the results and their potential implications.
 Detailed information about the research presentation will be given in class.

-Research report: 15%
+Research report:

-Each group will need to submit a research report about their study, including an abstract, introduction, methods, results, and discussion section, as well as relevant appendices.
+Each student will submit a research report about their study, including the abstract, introduction, methods, results, and discussion sections, as well as relevant appendices.
 Further details will be given in class.